How to Validate Your T-Shirt Niche Idea with Print on Demand (Risk-Free)

 - Email signups or waitlist interest

 With Tapstitch, creators can test fast, learn quickly, and build lean.
-You don’t need thousands to get started — just a smart workflow.
+You don’t need a stack to get started, just a smart workflow.

-Pick one design that represents your niche clearly.
-It should speak directly to the audience you're targeting — whether it's minimalist streetwear for sneakerheads or bold statements for mental health advocates.
+Pick the design that represents your niche clearly.
+It should speak directly to the audience you're targeting, whether it’s minimalist streetwear for sneakerheads or a meme only your community would get.

-Use Tapstitch’s platform to upload your graphic in minutes.
+Use Tapstitch’s platform to upload your graphic, it only takes a minute.
 Choose the garment type (T-shirts, hoodie, etc.) and position the design using our preview tools.

 - Take real product photos